 This document invites proponents to provide Expressions of Interest for the provision of generation and DSM capacity into the SWIS in Western Australia.
-It is the first step in the 2012 Reserve Capacity Cycle to secure new capacity that will be available for service from October 2014 through to October 2015.
+It is the first step in the 2013 Reserve Capacity Cycle to secure new capacity that will be available for service from October 2015 through to October 2016.

-Expressions of Interest (EOI) are invited from proponents for new generation and DSM capacity which will be available for commercial service from 1 October 2014 through 1 October 20151.
-Expressions of Interest are due to the IMO by 1 May 2012.
+Expressions of Interest (EOI) are invited from proponents for new generation and DSM capacity which will be available for commercial service from 1 October 2015 through 1 October 20161.
+Expressions of Interest are due to the IMO by 1 May 2013.

 The main purpose of the Request for Expressions of Interest is to alert prospective investors to the Reserve Capacity Mechanism (RCM) and to enable proponents to provide information to the IMO on projects under consideration.
-Submitting an Expression of Interest will also ensure that the proponent receives all information and updates that are published in respect to the process, including the Reserve Capacity Information Pack.
+Submitting an Expression of Interest will also ensure that the proponent receives all information and updates that are published in respect to the process.